-During the summer of 2016, Alameda coached the USSSA Pride of the National Pro Fastpitch league.
+During the summer of 2016 and 2017, Alameda has coached the USSSA Pride of the National Pro Fastpitch league.
 The Pride posted the best record in the league in 2016, before falling to the Chicago Bandits in the NPF Championship Series.

 The Seminoles reached the NCAA Super Regionals for the third consecutive season in 2015, finishing with a record of 49-14 and a No. 10 ranking in the final poll by the NFCA.
-FSU earned a trio of conference awards as Jessica Warren was named ACC Freshman of the Year, Lacey Waldrop secured ACC Pitcher of the Year honors for the second-straight season and Alameda was chosen as the ACC Coach of the Year for the third consecutive year.
+FSU earned a trio of conference awards as Jessie Warren was named ACC Freshman of the Year, Lacey Waldrop secured ACC Pitcher of the Year honors for the second-straight season and Alameda was chosen as the ACC Coach of the Year for the third consecutive year.

 Several Seminoles etched their name into the NCAA record book as senior Maddie O’Brien led the nation with 73 walks, good for No. 11 all-time in NCAA history.
 Freshman Morgan Klaevemann’s 26-game hitting streak is the second-longest in FSU history and ranks No. 24 overall in NCAA history.